 In our Early Childhood programs German and French are taught through songs and movement.
 Beginning in Grade 1 students take classes in German and French led by specialist teachers.
-Poetry, movement, games and songs are a strong focus in Waldorf language instruction.
+Poetry, games and songs are a strong focus in Waldorf language instruction.

 Woodworking begins in Class Four when students develop a sensitivity for their material by stamping, rasping and sanding basswood dice and the Jacob’s Ladder toy.
 In Class Five students shape animal figures with coping saw and rasp.
-Working from a raw cedar log, Class Five students also create a fine carpentry cause and effect magic propeller stick toy.
+Working from a fresh cedar log, Class Five students also create a fine carpentry cause and a magic propeller stick toy.
 In Classes Six through Eight, students progress with the study of convex and concave forms by shaping basswood eggs, spoons, bowls and complex animal figures.
 A final Class Eight project is the finger jointed treasure box.

 At KWS the mindful art of shaping wood is a journey of perseverance and focus through curiosity and wonder.